porridgewithraisins/e2ee.js/README.md

     -   ~~This is because of Deno incorrectly implementing the `deriveKey()` function.
 See [this issue](https://github.com/denoland/deno/issues/14693) in the Deno repository.~~
 -   [STATUS: Open] The P-521 curve is not yet implemented on Deno.
 Please see https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto#supported_algorithms for updates on their implementation.
 -   [Status: WontFix] 192 bit keys are not supported on Chromium based browsers.
 Please see https://bugs.chromium.org/p/chromium/issues/detail?id=533699 for more information.

-## Developers

--   What to do about streaming data?
-    -   Looking at https://github.com/wintercg/proposal-webcrypto-streams, it is promising but it also doesn't seem that we will be getting streaming webcrypto in browsers any time soon.
-    -   So should this library implement chunking and encrypting binary streams?
-    -   In that case, there will be a second binary interface for encryption/decryption aside from the current string based interface.